 I really enjoy showing visitors around Barker.
 They are impressed by our wonderful facilities and the School’s beautiful setting.
 Staff and students are equally privileged to work in such a great place.

 However, the heart and soul of the school is not to be found in the buildings and the grounds, it is in the people who come here to work, to learn and to play.

-In 2017, guests who came to watch our most recent musical, “All Shook Up”, were greatly impressed by the technical expertise of the production, as you would expect them to be.
+In 2018, guests who came to watch our most recent musical, “Chicago”, were greatly impressed by the technical expertise of the production, as you would expect them to be.
 However, what they didn’t expect and what was overwhelming to the audience was the fact that the young men and women who were on stage and in the band were simply having a wonderful time.
 There was a great sense of achievement and pride in what they were doing.

 So…where does all this lead?
 At Barker we want our students to be happy and enthusiastic as they arrive at school each morning.

 We work hard to produce a Christian, caring and safe environment, where our students can learn in a busy and vibrant work place.